mdn/mdn/ADRs/004-use-react.md

 ### Context

-The Kuma frontend is currenly implemented using jQuery and, to a lesser extent, jQueryUI, but without a modern frontend framework.
+The Kuma frontend is currently implemented using jQuery and, to a lesser extent, jQueryUI, but without a modern frontend framework.
 As a result our UX (the menus in the navigation header, for example) feels dated.
 The development team feels that our development velocity is hampered by lack of a framework.
 Furthermore, we believe that our ability to collaborate with contractors and with open-source contributors would be enhanced if we were using a modern framework with a large developer community.

+This ADR supersedes ADR-001.
+It arrives at the same decision, but corrects inaccurate information about Web Components in the Alternatives Considered section below.

 ### Consequences